annawinther/webdb-i-challenge/queries.md

     WHERE CustomerID = 10

 ## (Stretch) Find a query to discover how many different cities are stored in the Customers table.
 Repeats should not be double counted.
+SELECT DISTINCT City FROM Customers
+ORDER BY City

 ## (Stretch) Find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
+SELECT length(SupplierName) as NameLength, SupplierName FROM suppliers WHERE NameLength > 20